What is Application Security Posture Management (ASPM)?

 Data-driven security Gain real-time insight into application security posture and leverage data to measure, manage, and mature.
 Facilitate reporting, track key metrics like MTTR, and track SLAs at the team and individual levels to focus security effort, training, and resources.

-Ultimately, these five areas help organizations understand, manage, and improve security posture to reduce risk, accelerate time to compliance and reporting, and elevate developer productivity with prioritization and streamlined remediation.
+Ultimately, these five areas help organizations understand, manage, and improve security posture by reducing risk, accelerating time to compliance and reporting, and elevating developer productivity with prioritization and streamlined remediation.

 What are the critical capabilities of an Application Security Posture Management (ASPM) solution?